 Vergina is the place where the golden star of Macedonia was found, and where lies the tomb of King Philip, father of Alexander the Great.

 After enjoying your breakfast, it’s time to set off and visit the Royal Tombs and the summer palace of the Macedonian Kings, where Alexander spent his first years of youth.

-After lunch, the tour will bring you to Mt Olympus, the residence of the twelve Gods of the ancient mythology.
+After lunch, the tour will bring you to Mt Olympus, the residence of the twelve Gods of ancient mythology.

 Overnight at one of the most gorgeous villages located at the feet of Olympus, Litochoron.

 Day 4: Litochoron, Mt.
 Olympus, Thermopylae, Athens

 The fourth day of the tour will begin with a scenic drive towards Dion, the sanctuary of God Zeus.

 You will also see the ancient theatre of Dion, which operates till today, presenting theatrical and musical plays in the summer months.